The Ravages of Time: Story arcs

 After volume 27, with the destruction of the Sima clan, Sima Yi submits to Cao Cao and he plots vengeance.
 This leads to the next arc featuring Lü Bu's downfall, which ends in volume 32 with the death of Lü Bu.
 Starting from volume 36, the storyline simultaneously covers the continued rise and death of Sun Ce and the beginning of Cao Cao's battle with Yuan Shao.
 The Battle of Guandu officially ends in volume 44, in which the Yuan clan's stance is shaken with the loss in Guandu and the death of Yuan Shao.
 Taking over from there are the events leading to the Battle of Wuhuan.
-Beginning with volume 49, the story has focused on the battle of Chibi or Red Cliff, which occurred following Cao Cao's invasion south.
+Beginning with volume 49, the story has focused on the battle of Chibi or Red Cliff, which occurred following Cao Cao's invasion in the south.

 Character designs

 All characters in the manhua have their own unique designs, in contrast to the general perception that Chinese people of that period have long hair, and that it was social taboo to cut one's hair.
-Many characters have bizarre and distinctive facial designs that distinguish themselves from others.
+Many characters have bizarre and distinctive facial designs that distinguish themselves from one another.
 For example, Zhang Fei, traditionally depicted as a bearded chubby man, is portrayed as an artist who painted his face to resemble a Chinese opera mask.
 Zhao Yun is described to be a skillful assassin who cannot experience physical sensations.
 Liu Bei's hair style and facial design mirror the stereotypical "White Jesus".
 Other characters in the story feature tons of bizarre but memorable and interesting designs.
 Some characters have different hair colour, weird hairstyles, tattoos, facial markings, clothing and equipment more akin to that of other genres, such as fantasy and wuxia.